 - Measuring the Status of Sexual and Reproductive Health (SDG 3) in India

-Capacity Building by enabling MHM Training and Education:
+Advocacy through Capacity Building for MHM Training & Education:

 - Menstrual Hygiene Management (MHM) Workshops in collaboration with Teach For India in the Sangam Vihar Village in the South Delhi District.